gexahedron/domblar/README.md

-# sc3_microtonal
+# AlgoMeson (temporary name, i hope)
-Microtonal Algorithmic Music and Library for Supercollider3 (smrg-lm/sc3) in Python
+Algorithmic Music Composition Assistant, with a leaning towards (xen)tonality, in Python and Supercollider